-The Banking Law specifies maximum concentration limits for the Bank, which has an influence upon the Group.
-According to Article 71 clause 1 of the Banking Law, the total value of the Bank's exposures, off-balance sheet liabilities and commitments granted or shares held by the Bank directly or indirectly in another entity, additional payments into a limited liability company as well as contributions or limited partnership sums - whichever higher - in a limited partnership or limited joint-stock partnership with a risk of one entity or a group of entities related by capital or management, cannot exceed concentration limit, which is 25% of own consolidated funds.
+The Banking Law specifies maximum concentration limits for the Bank.
+According to Article 71, clause 1 of the Banking Law, the total value of the Bank's exposures, off-balance sheet liabilities and commitments granted or shares held by the Bank directly or indirectly in another entity, additional payments into a limited liability company as well as contributions or limited partnership sums - whichever higher - in a limited partnership or limited joint-stock partnership with a risk of one entity or a group of entities related by capital or management, cannot exceed concentration limit which is 25% of the Bank's own funds.

-As at 30 June 2013 and as at 31 December 2012, concentration limits had not been exceeded.
-As at 30 June 2013, the level of concentration risk in the Group with respect to individual exposures was low - the largest exposure to a single entity was equal to 9.6% and 8.9% of own consolidated funds.
-Among 20 largest borrowers of the Group there are exclusively clients of PKO Bank Polski SA.
+As at 30 June 2013 and as at 31 December 2012, those concentration limits had not been exceeded.
+As at 30 June 2013, the level of concentration of the Bank risk with respect to individual exposures was low - the largest exposure to a single entity was equal to 11.1%; 9.9% and 9.2% of the Bank's own funds.